 The Schottky diode D1 shown in Figure 1 conducts during the dead-time between the conduction of the two power MOSFETs.
-This prevents the body diode of the bottom MOSFET from turning on, storing charge during the dead-time and requiring a reverse recovery period that could cost as much as 3% in efficiency at high V{IN} .
+This prevents the body diode of the bottom MOSFET from turning on, storing charge during the dead-time and requiring a reverse recovery period that could cost efficiency at high V{IN} .
 A 1A to 3A Schottky is generally a good compromise for both regions of operation due to the relatively small average current.
 Larger diodes result in additional transition losses due to their larger junction capacitance.